-16-year-old killed in crash in De Soto
+16-year-old killed in crash in De Soto, driver arrested for DWI

-DE SOTO, Mo. – A 16-year-old died and two other teenagers were seriously injured following a collision overnight.
+DE SOTO, Mo. – A 16-year-old was killed and a recent De Soto High School grad was arrested following a collision overnight.

 According to the Missouri State Highway Patrol, the accident took place at 11:55 p.m. on S. 2nd Street at Amvets Drive.